DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 It uses [FUSS][fuss_git], [FSD50K][FSD50K], [desed_soundbank][desed] and [desed_real][desed].

 #### Real data
-The dataset is composed of weak labels, unlabeled, and validation data which are coming from Audioset.
+The real part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from Audioset.

 If you don't have the "real data" (desed_real), you need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).